Thursday, 15 January 2026

 Use Password Managers for Better Cyber Security

 The primary reason for using a password manager in your company is better cybersecurity, which is our primary focus here at Digital Uppercut.
-When you have the ability to give access to company resources only to those who need it, then there is a lower risk of the passwords getting into the hands of people who shouldn’t have them.
+When you can grant access to company resources only to those who need it, the risk of passwords falling into the hands of people who shouldn’t have them is lower.
 Should you use a password manager?
 We say "yes," but we often need to overcome one main fear about them.

 The Main Argument Against Using a Password Manager